hananali207/Javacounter/README.txt

 README

+Hanan Ali- Wrote the file reading method and created the report class.
+Did the first draft of the minimum counters needed method.
+Wrote the main() method.

+Jason Pichette- Project lead, designed the final solution.
+Wrote the Accident Queue class and tweaked the counters needed method.

 Program4: The .java file which contains the main method.
 This file uses the other classes and solves the minimum counter problem for the given counties.
 AccidentQueue: A java class which implements the Queue interface to create a Queue containing Report Objects.
 Report: A class which adds Report objects, designed to contain the information read from the provided accidents.csv file.
 Each Report object represents an accident report.